OmarChaalan/omarchaalan/README.md

 ## 👨‍💻 About Me

-I'm a Cloud Computing graduate from **Luminus Technical University College (LTUC)** with hands-on experience designing and deploying secure, scalable, and cost-efficient solutions on AWS.
+I'm a Cloud Computing graduate from **Luminus Technical University College (LTUC)**, Jordan, with a GPA of **92/100**, and hands-on experience designing and deploying secure, scalable, and cost-efficient solutions on AWS.

 I enjoy building things that actually work in the real world — from serverless APIs and VPC architectures to full cloud-native applications provisioned with Terraform.
 My graduation project **BookArc** is a fully deployed, cloud-native book platform that brings together serverless computing, relational databases, authentication, and a React frontend — all on AWS.